Thomas Lipton: Freemasonry

 Lipton was Initiated to Scottish Freemasonry in Lodge Scotia, No. 178, (Glasgow).

 Death

 He died at Osidge on 2 October 1931 and bequeathed the majority of his fortune to his native city of Glasgow, including his yachting trophies, which are now on display at the Kelvingrove Art Gallery and Museum.
 Sir Thomas Lipton was buried alongside his parents and siblings in Glasgow's Southern Necropolis.
-He left no issue and his title could not therefore be carried forward and died with him.
+He left no issue and so his title was not carried forward and died with him.

+In literature and popular culture

+The departure of Lipton's Shamrock III and America's Cup fleet from Gourock in 1903 was satirised by Neil Munro in his Erchie Macpherson story, "Erchie Suffers a Sea Change", published in the Glasgow Evening News on 1 June 1903.